Sell-Side Analysis and Hedge Fund Activism

 52 Pages Posted: 31 Jul 2018 Last revised: 3 Jul 2019

 Recent literature has shown hedge fund activism to be an important external corporate governance mechanism.
 Sell-side analysts, however, provide idea generation and analysis to buy-side clients including hedge funds.
-Using a propensity score matched sample, we examine sell-side analyst activity around hedge fund activism.
-We find that declining trends in analyst coverage begin in the year before hedge fund intervention and continue afterward.
-Stock market responses to analyst reports are negative before hedge fund intervention but revert to positive after.
-We introduce a new textual analysis dictionary to identify the activism objectives and tactics of Brav, Jiang, Partnoy, and Thomas (2008) within analyst reports and show pre-event sell-side reports contain significantly more activism-related language which produces more negative stock market responses after controlling for negative report sentiment.
-High activism dictionary content in sell-side reports is correlated with activism-date target stock returns.
+We find that pre-intervention analyst reports are valuable to investors, leading to negative stock market reaction.
+We use textual analysis to introduce a new dictionary to identify the activism objectives and tactics of Brav, Jiang, Partnoy, and Thomas (2008) within analyst reports.
+We show that pre-intervention sell-side reports contain significantly more activism-related language which produces more negative stock market responses after controlling for negative report sentiment.
+High activism dictionary content in pre-intervention sell-side reports is positively correlated with activism-date target stock returns.
 This effect is stronger for younger hedge funds and when sell-side brokerages are in closer proximity to activist hedge funds.
-Our results suggest that critical voice of sell-side analysis reveals coverage firm flaws that influence subsequent hedge fund intervention outcomes.
+Our results suggest that critical voice of sell-side analysis reveals target firm flaws that influence subsequent hedge fund intervention outcomes.

 Keywords: Analysts, Buy-Side, Hedge Fund Activism, Hedge Funds, Sell-Side, Shareholder Activism